Skip to main content

 #

-The processing time for Form I-821D can vary based on the type of case and current workload.
-Always consult the official USCIS processing time tool for the most accurate information.
+The processing time for Form I-821D can vary based on case type and current workload.
+Always consult the official USCIS processing time tool for updates.

 Why this matters